You are here

 "Freezing" or Placing a Professional License on Hold (Inactive Status)

-22-60.5-109.5 C.R.S. states that any person who holds a valid professional license may choose to convert the professional license to inactive status.
-To submit your request, log in to COOL, go to your profile, select "Credentials" and then the credential you would like to place in inactive status.
+Colorado state statute allows for any person who holds a valid professional license may choose to convert the professional license to inactive status.
+To do so, simply log in to COOL, go to your profile, select "Credentials" and then the credential you would like to place in inactive status.
 Select the "inactivate" button and complete and submit an "Inactivate an Already Active Professional License" application.
 You may make this request only once during a 12-month period.
 There is no fee associated with an inactivation request.

 Reactivating a Previously Inactivated Professional License